david942j/kvm-kernel-example/README.md

 ### Environment

-I only tested the code on Ubuntu 18.04, but I expected it works on all KVM-supported x86 Linux distributions.
-File an issue if you find it's not true.
+I only tested the code on Ubuntu 18.04, but I expect it to work on all KVM-supported x86 Linux distributions.
+Please file an issue if you find it's not true.